msabramo/kallithea/docs/usage/git_support.rst

 ===========

 Kallithea Git support is enabled by default.
-You just need a git command line client installed on the server to make Git work fully.
+You just need a Git command line client installed on the server to make Git work fully.

 Web server with chunked encoding
 --------------------------------

-Large Git pushes do however require a http server with support for chunked encoding for POST.
+Large Git pushes requires a http server with support for chunked encoding for POST.
 The Python web servers waitress_ and gunicorn_ (linux only) can be used.
 By default, Kallithea uses waitress_ for `paster serve` instead of the built-in `paste` WSGI server.

 The default paste server is controlled in the .ini file::